NCGNN: Node-Level Capsule Graph Neural Network for Semisupervised Classification: Node-level Capsule Graph Neural Network

 The attention-based graph filter is flexible and learnable, i.e., there is no constraint on $\mathcal{M}$ and the coefficients are data-driven.
 Given $\mathcal{M}$ and $\tilde{\mathbf{A}}^{i}$ of distance $i$ ($i\in\mathcal{M}$), the corresponding coefficient satisfies:

-which is the common softmax operation and $\zeta_j$ ($j\in\mathcal{M}$) are free parameters directly learned via backpropagation.
-Thus, the coefficients of the polynomial function $f_\xi$ can be interpreted as the attention scores assigned to neighborhoods of different hops.
+which is the common softmax operation, and $\zeta_j$ ($j\in\mathcal{M}$) are free parameters that can be initialized as all zeros or appropriate priors and directly learned via backpropagation.
+Thus, the coefficients of $f_\xi$ can be interpreted as the attention scores assigned to neighborhoods of different hops.
 Note that although this attention mechanism is not node-adaptive (i.e., shared across graph nodes), this weight sharing fashion helps prevent overfitting and performs well on all the benchmark datasets.